josebarbamontoya/rggs_comparative_genomics_2/README.md

 This course is conducted by Rob Desalle, Jose Barba, and Dean Bobo.
 (Update instructors list).

-This course takes place on Thursdays from 2:00 to 4:00 PM in the ICG conference room, from September 5 to December 12, 2024.
+The course takes place on Thursdays from 2:00 to 4:00 PM in the ICG conference room, from September 5 to December 12, 2024.

 ## Course description
 This project-oriented course introduces students to the computational tools necessary for interpreting modern